 12.2.17.
 The Commissioner can impose a Compliance Lock when a .nz domain name has been sanctioned.
 A locked .nz domain name cannot be amended in any way by the Registrar (including being transferred, cancelled or released).

 12.2.18.
 DNCL will not attempt to recover money owed to the Registrar or any third party in relation to any enforcement action it takes.
-Neither DNCL nor the Commissioner shall be liable for any direct or indirect loss or damage suffered by a Domain Name Holder or any third party, arising out of any act or omission in connection with the exercise in good faith of the powers provided for in clauses 12.2.15.
+Neither DNCL nor the Commissioner shall be liable for any direct or indirect loss or damage suffered by a Domain Name Holder or any third party, arising out of any act or omission in connection with the exercise in good faith of the powers provided for in clauses 12.2.8 and 12.2.16.

 Effect of Compliance Lock